 It may be that the lack of good general AEPs for IoT is because it’s not possible to build an AEP that can address all the diverse needs of IoT applications in all verticals, in a way that remains good-enough as the business scales and customer needs become more-and-more well-defined.
 If we look at the world of Web applications and Smartphone apps, although there are some "app builder" AEPs, people tend not to use them for more than initial prototyping, and the same is probably going to be true for IoT.

 If you can’t find an IoT AEP that works for you, you can probably knock-together an initial draft application using for example Azure Power BI or AWS QuickSIght, to display basic data from your devices in a form which isn’t too ugly.
 But before long you’ll probably want to write a professional application (which might still have e.g. Azure Power BI or AWS SaaS databases powering it, underneath, but hidden under a skin crafted especially for your customers).
 A competent web application developer should be able to build you a decent prototype in a few weeks, for a few thousand dollars.
 Note that a web application developer is a very different beast from a website designer: look for terms like "full stack" in their resume.

-And then - as your business grows and you start to experience the challenges of operations - we’d love to talk to you about how DevicePilot service monitoring can help take you to the next level.
+And then - as your business grows and you start to experience the challenges of operations - we’d love to talk to you about how DevicePilot service management can help take you to the next level.

-The above isn't universally true - for some companies, the application is service monitoring, so DevicePilot provides a good end-user-facing application.
-For example we have customers whose business is to measure WiFi and LTE performance in venues such as airports, so their "product" to their customer is actually service monitoring and they use DevicePilot as their application.
+The above isn't universally true - for some companies, the application is service management, so DevicePilot provides a good end-user-facing application.
+For example we have customers whose business is to measure WiFi and LTE performance in venues such as airports, so their "product" to their customer is actually service management and they use DevicePilot as their application.
 But in most cases, you'll want to create your own user-facing application, then use DevicePilot to run your business.